The horrifying Old Inunaki Tunnel in Japan

 When was the Inunaki Tunnel built?

-Hidden in the Inunaki Mountain region, on the western part of the country, the Inunaki Tunnel (translated as Dog-cry tunnel) opened to traffic in 1949.
+Hidden in the Inunaki Mountain region, in the western part of the country, the Inunaki Tunnel (translated as Dog-cry tunnel) opened to traffic in 1949.
 After two decades in service, a new tunnel was constructed between 1974 and 1975, and the old tunnel fell into disuse, becoming dangerous due to a lack of preservation.
 Today, a concrete wall seals the tunnel’s entrance, preventing anyone from delving into the depths of this infamous location.
 Legend has it that the tunnel was once used by the Japanese military during World War II as a testing ground for biological and chemical weapons.

 Abandoned Buildings